vestalux/sljekyll/_docs/locations-and-events.md

 ### Template

-The website uses the `library.html` layout file to create library pages.
+The website uses the `library.html` layout file to create library pages (e.g. https://www.suffolklibraries.co.uk/libraries/bury-st-edmunds-library/).

 You can use the following YAML: